DeltaEpsilon7787/xlsxwriter-celldsl/doc/intermediate.rst

 .. autoclass:: BacktrackCellOp
    :noindex:

-.. autoclass:: StackSave
+.. autoclass:: StackSaveOp
    :noindex:

-.. autoclass:: StackLoad
+.. autoclass:: StackLoadOp
    :noindex:

 AtCellOp is used in those rare cases where there is a necessity to jump to a very specific location,